elatov/elatov.github.io/_posts/2014-04-10-rhcsa-rhce-chapter-16-samba.md

 From the Deployment Guide:

-> A domain member, while similar to a stand-alone server, is logged into a domain controller (either Windows or Samba) and is subject to the domain&#8217;s security rules.
+> A domain member, while similar to a stand-alone server, is logged into a domain controller (either Windows or Samba) and is subject to the domain's security rules.
 An example of a domain member server would be a departmental server running Samba that has a machine account on the Primary Domain Controller (PDC).
-All of the department&#8217;s clients still authenticate with the PDC, and desktop profiles and all network policy files are included.
+All of the department's clients still authenticate with the PDC, and desktop profiles and all network policy files are included.
 The difference is that the departmental server has the ability to control printer and network shares.
 >
 > **Active Directory Domain Member Server**
 > The following **/etc/samba/smb.conf** file shows a sample configuration needed to implement an Active Directory domain member server.
 In this example, Samba authenticates users for services being run locally but is also a client of the Active Directory.
 Ensure that your kerberos **realm** parameter is shown in all caps (for example **realm = EXAMPLE.COM**).
 Since Windows 2000/2003/2008 requires Kerberos for Active Directory authentication, the **realm** directive is required.
 If Active Directory and Kerberos are running on different servers, the password server directive may be required to help the distinction.